eumentis-cloud/laravel-elixir-react-hmr/README.md

 # laravel-elixir-react-hmr

+> Having issues with React Hot Loader, it's not working correctly.

 *This is for development only.
 Should not be used on production servers.*

 For one of my projects, I planned to use Laravel for backend and React for frontend.
 I decided to use Webpack for bundling all my JS files (to use features like [HMR](https://webpack.github.io/docs/hot-module-replacement.html